Documentation

 1. Send this message when user requests for human

 Enter a message you want to be sent to the chat when a user requests human assistance.
-Usually, it's just an information that humans will join the conversation soon.
+Usually, it's just a piece of information that humans will join the conversation soon.

 1. Notify me when user requests assistance